aricasas/BEARR/README.md

 ### Write-Ahead Logging (WAL)

 The database implements a configurable write-ahead logging system to ensure durability and crash recovery.
-Write-ahead logging is a fundamental technique in database systems that guarantees that all modifications are recorded to persistent storage before they are applied to the in-memory data structures, providing protection against data loss in the event of system failures.

 In our implementation, each write operation follows a buffered logging protocol.
 When a key-value pair is inserted into the database via a `put` operation, the entry is first appended to an in-memory log buffer.
 This buffer accumulates write operations until it reaches a configurable threshold size, at which point all buffered entries are synchronously flushed to the persistent log file on disk using an `fsync` operation to ensure durability.
 This batching strategy amortizes the cost of expensive disk synchronization operations across multiple writes, improving overall write throughput.

 During database initialization or recovery, the system performs a sanity check operation by replaying the entire log file.
 This process reconstructs the in-memory state by applying all logged operations sequentially, ensuring that the database reflects all committed writes that were persisted to the log but may not have been flushed to the SST files before a crash.
 The redo mechanism is critical for maintaining consistency and preventing data loss across restart boundaries.